-Teachers are finding that all children are benefitting from classroom time that encourages the study of social emotional development.
+Teachers are finding that all children are benefiting from classroom time that encourages the study of social emotional development.
 Social Thinking tools and strategies that are part of our larger Social Thinking teaching framework are being adopted into mainstream classrooms in schools in the U.S., even though they were initially created for bright folks with weak social learning abilities from birth.

 The Social Thinking framework gives children a common vocabulary to talk about social issues and helps them better understand that social thinking and social skills affect all parts of their lives, across all years of life.
 Children are becoming "social detectives" to "think with their eyes" and make "smart guesses" about the context and what the "expected/unexpected" behaviors are in that situation.
 They talk about people having "good thoughts" and "weird thoughts."
 They learn to become better at self-monitoring and self-regulating their behavior based on how they think it may make another person think and feel.